 Home Funeral Service

 In electing a home funeral, you essentially gain complete control over the type of service you will have for your deceased loved one.
-Unlike a funeral conducted in some type of house of worship or other venue, you do not face guidelines and restrictions that such locations nearly always impose.
+Unlike a funeral conducted in some type of house of worship or other venues, you do not face guidelines and restrictions that such locations nearly always impose.

 A home funeral allows you the opportunity to have a more intimate gathering to celebrate the life and memorialize the passing of a family member or other loved one.
 This does not mean that you can’t involve a larger number of people in celebrating and remembering your loved one.
 For example, a good many people that do have a home funeral for a loved one will have a memorial service of some type for a broader number of people at a later date.
 Another option is to have a home funeral followed by an interment service at the cemetery to which a larger number of people are invited.